dharmit/dharmitshah/content/posts/operator-part-1.md

 series = ["kubernetes operators"]
 +++

-This is first in the series of posts about writing and publishing a Kubernetes Operator.
-This series will discuss the following topcis:
+This is the first post in the series of posts about writing and publishing a Kubernetes Operator.
+This series will discuss the following topics:
 * how to write an Operator,
 * run it on a Kubernetes cluster,
 * create a bundle and package it into an index image,